-At Living Tree Community we believe that vibrant good health is a combination of many subtle elements including alive food, fasting, vigorous exercise, restful sleep, organic gardening, fulfilling creative activity and loving relationships based on appreciation and respect.
+At Living Tree Community we believe that vibrant good health is a combination of many subtle elements including alive food, intermittent fasting, vigorous exercise, restful sleep, organic gardening, fulfilling creative activity and loving relationships based on appreciation and respect.

 Our mentors include Professor Arnold Ehret.
 He was the first great teacher of alive nutrition in the United States.
 He came to California in the early 20’s.
 We will always recall our interview with Fred Hirsch in this regard.
 He told how Professor Ehret healed him from a serious illness.
 Fred noticed a tiny ad in the Classifieds in a Los Angeles paper.
 Professor Ehret was going to give a talk on nutrition.
 Fred attended the lecture and walked up to Professor Ehret afterwards and asked him if he could help him.